jakelishman/binhbar/articles/teaching/general-fourier-series/part-2-making-new-series/article.md

     c_n = \frac{\langle f,\phi_n\rangle}{\langle\phi_n,\phi_n\rangle}.
 \]

-We should make sure that this is an _minimum_, not a maximum.
+We should make sure that this is a _minimum_, not a maximum.
 This is quite simple---since there's only one value, we know that this is the only extreme point and that if we added on some really large number to all the $`c_n`$ then the approximation would obviously be worse.
 This makes the single extremum a